Board of Directors

-Constance McCarthy, a Rockford native, is a linguistic editor and lawyer.
-She was educated at Loyola University (B.A.
-Honors, French and Political Science and studied abroad twice, once while an undergrad (Nice, France) and once while in law school (Paris, France).
-Following law school, Ms. McCarthy lived and worked in Amsterdam for two years, where she worked as a linguistic editor at an international tax publishing company.
+Constance is a linguistic editor and lawyer.
+She is a Rockford native and was educated at Loyola University (B.A.
+Honors, French and Political Science).
+She studied abroad twice, once while an undergrad (Nice, France) and once while in law school (Paris, France).
+Following law school, Constance lived and worked in Amsterdam for two years, where she worked as a linguistic editor at an international tax publishing company.
 Constance returned to Rockford in 1998 and resumed work as a linguistic editor.

 Farmer and Founder, Angelic Organics Farm